 Nixle delivers messages to registered users instantly via landline phone calls, cell phone calls, text message and/or email; you select what type of information you want to be notified about and how many ways you want to receive it.
-Registered users will be rapidly informed of emergency information, fire evacuation information, other relevant safety information, etc.

 The Yosemite West Community Emergency Preparedness Plan was developed cooperatively by the National Park Service, Sierra National Forest and the Mariposa County Sheriff, Fire Chief and Office of Emergency Services, and approved in 2012.
 In the event that an emergency incident necessitates evacuation of the Yosemite West community, the plan provides guidance in three basic steps: preparation, notification, and the evacuation process.

 The plan discusses what to do before disaster threatens.
 It explains the criteria for an Evacuation Alert or an Evacuation Order and what to do in response to one.
 The evacuation process is detailed including traffic control and security issues.
 An Evacuation Map (see below) for Yosemite West has arrows indicating the roads to be used by motorists.
 Everyone should keep this map readily accessible in their house.
 If you're trapped, the plan offers survival tips.

 Download and read the Yosemite West Community Emergency Preparedness Plan.